Travel Victoria logo Travel Victoria - accommodation and visitor guide

 The town of Nagambie is located in a pastoral and agricultural region between Seymour and Shepparton, on the shores of the picturesque Lake Nagambie.

 Nagambie is an attractive holiday spot, offering varied water activities on the man-made lake and the neighbouring Goulburn River.
-The town centre is built around the Goulburn Valley Highway which opens up into a wide boulevard through Nagambie's commercial precinct, featuring attractive gardens in the central strip.
-Jacobsons Outlook is an attractive park which extends from the shops and down to the shores of Lake Nagambie, offering panoramic views across the lake.
+The town centre is built around High Street which opens up into a wide boulevard through Nagambie's commercial precinct, featuring attractive gardens in the central strip.

 A couple of popular access points to Lake Nagambie are located on the outskirts of town.
 Buckley Park, on the southern shore of Lake Nagambie, includes a boat ramp, rowing club and picnic grounds.
 The River Street Reserve, at the end of River Street, has picnic facilities located on the shady shoreline and a designated swimming area.